TVPlayerSupport/IPTVPlayerSupport/index.md

 - etc. . . . . .
 - (Save your xxx.txt file as UTF-8)

-1B.
-Make your own m3u playlist file (format 1)
+B. Make your own m3u playlist file (format 1)

 - Name your playfile as xxx.txt, then edit and save your txt file in format as below:
 - #EXTM3U